Certosa di Pavia: Library

 Since its foundation, the monks had a library, including liturgical texts necessary for daily celebrations, and others, of scientific and humanistic subjects.
-We know that a first library was set up between 1426 and 1427, but at the end of the sixteenth century its premises were used as a sacristy and constituted the new sacristy of the church and the library was moved to its current location, located on the shorter side of the cloister. small, where the monastery's infirmary used to be.
+We know that a first library was set up between 1426 and 1427, but at the end of the sixteenth century its premises were used as a sacristy and constituted the new sacristy of the church and the library was moved to its current smaller location, located on the shorter side of the cloister, where the monastery's infirmary used to be.
 The library was implemented by the prior Matteo Valerio in the first half of the seventeenth century, who also enriched it with secular texts and manuscripts.

-In 1782, with the suppression of the Certosa, its important one was partly divided between the Libraries of Milan and Pavia, even if some volumes were dispersed.
+In 1782, with the suppression of the Certosa, its important catalogue was partly divided between the Libraries of Milan and Pavia, even if some volumes were dispersed.
 There remained in the library of the monastery 13 illuminated choirbooks by Evangelista della Croce, Benedetto da Corteregia of Bergamo, Vallombrosian monk of the monastery of San Lanfranco, and Guarnerio Beretta dating back to the 16th century, with texts and music of the songs of the masses ordered according to the sequence of the year liturgical.

 Refectory

-It was one of the first rooms to be built and in the first years of work it was used as a church, being a very large rectangular room, as indicated in the progress of the works drawn up in 1451 at the request of Francesco Sforza.
+The refectory was one of the first rooms to be built and during the first years of construction it was used as a church, being a very large rectangular room, as indicated in the progress of the works drawn up in 1451 at the request of Francesco Sforza.
 On the west wall of the hall is a small fresco, the oldest in the monastery, in the late Gothic style depicting a Madonna and Child by Zavattari.
 The lowered vault has the oldest decoration, including a Madonna and Child and Prophets in Spectacles attributed to Ambrogio da Fossano, while in the center is the sun or radiant ray, emblem of the Visconti dynasty.
 The marble pulpit was carved in the early 16th century with the classical arch and statuary balustrade.
 From there, readings were taken during meals.
-Later, the fresco of the Last Supper (1567), the work of Ottavio Semini.
+In 1567, Ottavio Semini crafted the fresco of the Last Supper.